State Representative eyes recall election reform in Louisiana

 Hollis said he first became aware that recall reform must happen years ago when former St. Tammany Parish Coroner, Dr. Peter Galvan went to jail.
 Hollis fought for rules to be changed, and they were in 2018, but he still feels the threshold is too high.

-Lawmakers made some amendments to the bill including what happens if someone is elected un-opposed, what happens in smaller voting communities, and preventing election retribution.
-In regards to election retribution, there must be a a six month “cooling off” period, once elected, before a leader could be recalled.
+Lawmakers made some amendments to the bill including what happens if someone is elected unopposed, what happens in smaller voting communities, and preventing election retribution.
+In regards to election retribution, there must be a six-month “cooling off” period, once elected, before a leader could be recalled.

 “My bill makes it achievable and hard, but at the end of the day with enough effort, will be able to get it done,” Hollis said.